velvetkevorkian/enterprise/design_enterprise_report.md

 >Brendan Dawes is a designer and artist exploring the interaction of objects, people, technology and art using an eclectic mix of digital and analog materials, for himself and for clients around the globe.
 (Dawes, date unknown)

 This no-nonsense approach mirrors Dawes' straightforward personal style, evident in his talks and writings (e.g. Dawes, 2007).
 The message is clear-cut, and the graphic style is simple but effective.
 His work is mostly allowed to carry the narrative.
+In terms of the SUCCES checklist, he scores highly for concreteness (thanks to the number of portfolio pieces), credibility, and stories: every piece he points to has its own story behind it.

 ###Case Study: Stefan Goodchild
 Stefan Goodchild brands himself as TripleGeek, and his website shows off the diverse range of work he produces.
 This is useful for me, as his range of work is similar to my own.
 How does he pitch himself?